 Murphy, who was named the associate head coach in 2010, has provided steady leadership and an amazing knack for getting the most out of her student-athletes.
 She was named the CRCA Assistant Coach of the Year in 2011 after helping guide the Brown squad to its unprecedented seventh NCAA Division I Championship.

-The husband-wife duo of John and Phoebe has helped the Bears become one the most respected programs in the country as they continuously compete for national championships.
+The husband-wife duo of John and Phoebe has helped the Bears become one of the most respected programs in the country as they continuously compete for national championships.

 In the 2007 season, Murphy's novice eights and second varsity eight went undefeated during the regular season and went on to win the grand finals at the EAWRC Sprints.
 The second eight placed third at the NCAA Championships in Oak Ridge, Tenn., and helped Brown claim an NCAA Championship.
 In 2004, the second varsity eight and second novice eight went undefeated, winning gold medals at the Eastern Sprints.
 The second varsity eight also placed first in the grand finals at the NCAA Championships.

 In 1999, Murphy's first novice crew posted a perfect 10-0 record while the second novice boat compiled an unblemished record of 8-0.
 Both the first and second novice boats captured the EAWRC Championship.
 It is no surprise that she was voted the EAWRC Novice Coach of the Year.